mhira-project/documentation/docs/admin-password-reset.md

 If the `superadmin` account password is lost or blocked, you can connect to the postgres database via commandline to reset the password.

+First, please navigate to the folder that you cloned from github.

 Run
 ```bash
 # Connect to postgres using psql CLI tool